 One of the great challenges of childhood is learning to share.
 As a missionary kid and an only child I found this a hard lesson to learn.
 I didn't have as many toys as some of my wealthy friends, and what I did have was precious and to be guarded jealously.
 I remember crying from grief and anger when I discovered my Mum had given away some of my cars to a friend in need.
-I've still got my Lego from when I was a kid and when I gave it to my kids to play with I made an unpleasant discovery.
-I still found it hard to share, especially when people don't look after things how you think they should, no matter how small or closely related to you they are!
-Let's just say I've still got a way to go when it comes to sharing Lego and being a dad.
+These days I'm generous with lots of things, but I confess there's a few possessions I still find it hard to share.